Supporting the future of the medical profession

 Grants now available

-The RMBF offers financial help in the form of grants for students facing critical and unexpected hardship while studying.
+The RMBF offers financial help in the form of grants for students facing critical and unexpected financial hardship while studying.
 Previously this support was offered in the form of loans, but by switching to grants, we hope to reach more students in need who may be wary of taking on additional debt.

 The Vital Signs for Medical Students, the third in our series of Vital Signs guides, highlights key pressure trigger points for medical students and provides advice on managing stress during the rigours of medical education.
 Our new-look leaflet, for distribution in medical schools, will also set out the support on offer and encourage students to seek help in difficult times.